Diptonil/chasse/README.md

 ## Options

-1. `-h`: Shows help with the complete guide to the use of the tool.
+1. `-h` or `--help`: Shows help with the complete guide to the use of the tool.
-    ```sh
-    ./chasse -h
-    usage: Chasse [-h] [-v] [-p PARENT_PATH] source destinationpath

-    Convert Chasse files to HTML files.

-    positional arguments:
-    source                Enter the file path of the Chasse file to be converted into an HTML file.
-    destinationpath       Enter the directory wherein the HTML files will get stored.

-    options:
-    -h, --help            show this help message and exit
-    -v, --version         show program's version number and exit
-    -p PARENT_PATH, --parent-path PARENT_PATH
+1. `-v` or `--version`: Shows the current version of the tool.
-                            To specify the path to the parent files.
+1. `-p` or `--parent-path`: To specify the path to the parent files.
 Defaults to the source path.
-    ```
-1. `-v`: Shows the current version of the tool.
     ```sh
-    ./chasse -v
-    Chasse 1.0.0
+    chasse -p="components/home/" child.chasse.html src
     ```
-1. `-p`: To specify the path to the parent files.
-Defaults to the source path.
+1. `-l` or `--logs`: To enable display of the logs during the generation of the HTML files.
+This is helpful when the files fail to get generated and there is an error with the Chasse source files.
     ```sh
-    .chasse -p="components/home/" child.html src
+    chasse -l child.chasse.html src
     ```

 <p align="right">(<a href="#top">Top</a>)</p>